caribbeansea/no14-danxing-road/src/main/java/com/caribbeansea/engine/README.md

 This game engine can for production of new game, when it completes

 I will continue to maintain it if I still keep the interest, or more people using and community relatively active I be continued to maintain it too.

+** way I will maintain? **

+- first cause: my interest
+- second cause: have more people using, everyone need technology support.